CCE Country Profile

 The National Environment Service website describes ‘environmental education’ as essential to “instilling in today’s generation the necessary RESPECT for the environment and the readiness to protect its natural biodiversity in order to hand down future generations the resources to respond to their needs” (2020, p.
 1).

 Further, the Cook Islands’ 3rd National Communication (2019) indicates climate change learning has been included under ‘Education for Sustainable Development’ as a way to avoid climate change being a standalone issue.
 The Communication indicates that this allows climate change to be a cross-cutting concern rather than being viewed only as a science subject.
-The Communication also mentions ‘mainstreaming’ of climate change education in relation to ‘national education’ and ‘public awareness’ initiatives.
+The Communication also mentions the ‘mainstreaming’ of climate change education in relation to ‘national education’ and ‘public awareness’ initiatives.

 The 3rd National Communication (2019) focuses on Information and Communication Technology (ICT) and information transference as a means to achieve sustainable improvements in social, economic, cultural, and good governance thus improving the lives of all Cook Island peoples.